twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 - [ ] Add section - How do I find out the definition of each field?
 - [ ] Add a refernce section with links to standards, LIS guides, and other resources.
+- [ ] Add an example message in section ASTM Record Notation to illustrate the notation